thorenscientific/documentation/docs/solutions/reference-designs/eval-ad9213-dual/index.rst

 two converters are interleaved to achieve 20 GSPS, using their built-in multi-chip synchronization (MCS) capability.

-The :adi:`ADF4377 <en/products/adf4377.html#product-overview>`, a
-high-performance, ultra-low jitter, dual-output integer-N phase-locked loop (PLL) with integrated VCO, drives the interleaving.
-The :adi:`LTC6955 <en/products/ltc6955.html>` low jitter fanout clock buffer and the :adi:`LTC6952 <en/products/ltc6952.html>` JESD204B clock generation and distribution IC together form a clocking architecture optimized for multi-channel scalability.
+The :adi:`ADF4377`, a high-performance, ultra-low jitter, dual-output integer-N phase-locked loop (PLL) with integrated VCO, drives the interleaving.
+The :adi:`LTC6955 <en/products/ltc6955.html>` low jitter fanout clock buffer and the :adi:`LTC6952 <en/products/ltc6952.html>` JESD204B
+clock generation and distribution IC together form a clocking architecture optimized for multi-channel scalability.

 The platform supports direct sampling of L, S, and C bands with up to 8 GHz of instantaneous bandwidth (IBW) per channel.
-It delivers a complete signal chain reference design — covering RF input networks, clocking architectures, power distribution, and a full software stack (HDL to MATLAB) - designed to accelerate prototyping and reduce time to market.

 Features: